actix/examples/README.md

 ## Contribute

-Pull requests welcome for small, focussed example projects demonstrating patterns or techniques.
+Pull requests welcome for small, focused example projects demonstrating patterns or techniques.

 Submissions also accepted to have your app or repo considered for the showcase lists.